theendercore/ScriptorShush/README.md

-# The TeamVoided Template
+# Scriptor Shush
-Template mod by TeamVoided
+Small mod to silence scriptor messages in discord